vantage6/vantage6-workshop/episodes/chapter6.md

 1. Create a new node configuration using the `v6 node new` command.
 2. Find the path to the configuration file using the `v6 node files` command.
 Open the configuration file with a text editor and check the configuration options.
 Are they correct?
+3. Add some missing options to your configuration file.
+You can find all options in the [vantage6 documentation](https://docs.vantage6.ai/en/main/node/configure.html#all-configuration-options).

 ::::::::::::::::::::::::::::::::::::::::::::::::